litl/leeroy/README.md

 You can add it to your crontab to run at whatever interval suits you.

+## Commandline tool to (re)try pull requests

+Sometimes you want to replay a pull-request job.
+Maybe the status failed eratically.
+Maybe you don't have the Jenkins Rebuild plugin.
+Whatever your reason you can try:

+    $ leeroy-retry foo/bar 1234

+And leeroy will re-test pull request 1234 in the foo/bar

 ## Contribution

 Contributions are welcome!
 Here's the best way to do that: